ki4jgt/Book-of-the-Damned/README.md

 34. All things, being Truth, are equal in power and weakness.
 Person, place, thing, thought, group, or idea.
 None has anymore Truth than the other.
 Figure out how to use yours.
 35. The weight of the entire multiverse bears down on you.
 You're asserting equally as much in return by your existence alone.
 The multiverse is what it is because of you.
 36. This text is words.
 It accomplishes nothing without a living heart.
+37. If you haven't found your heart, you haven't found Truth.
-37. A living heart for a living Truth.
+38. A living heart for a living Truth.
+39. Step into your pain.
+40. You cannot embrace the heart without embracing pain and discomfort, expressing it, and growing through it.
+41. For Truth does not remove us from pain -- that is the Lie.
+Truth provides that through itself, there is potential beyond.
+42. You are more than the summation of all your parts.
+Truth is infinite and, through it, so is everything else.
+43. Truth is self-affirming.
+44. All creates Truth as Truth creates All; They are one and the same.
-38. Take responsibility for the world around you.
+45. Take responsibility for the world around you.
 If not you, then whom?
-39. Truth is self-affirming.
-40. All creates Truth as Truth creates All; They are one and the same.
-41. There is power in weakness.
+46. There is power in weakness.
-42. Because of obstruction, every weakness has an equal and opposite strength.
+47. Because of obstruction, every weakness has an equal and opposite strength.
 Every strength has an equal and opposite weakness.
-43. Cruelty is the heart crying out for Truth, while the Lie beats it relentlessly for doing so.
+48. Cruelty is the heart crying out for Truth, while the Lie beats it relentlessly for doing so.
 That's how the Lie passes from thing to thing.
 It convinces Truth it isn't real.
-44. Cruelty is the refuge of the weak and feeble minded.
+49. Cruelty is the refuge of the weak and feeble minded.
 Unable to fend for themselves, they resort to grandstanding.
-45. Criticism is the expectation of betterment.
+50. Criticism is the expectation of betterment.
 And to what end?
-46. There will be times where, when the Lie sees your goodness, it asks why you believe yourself to be better than it.
+51. There will be times where, when the Lie sees your goodness, it asks why you believe yourself to be better than it.
 The answer is, you're not.
 The Lie is Truth in its entirety.
 The difference, is that where it seeks self-destruction, you seek self-construction.
 It can desire to be constructive too.
-47. Fear is the beginning of wisdom; fear of the Truth is the beginning of the Lie.
+50. Fear is the beginning of wisdom; fear of the Truth is the beginning of the Lie.
-48. Anyone wanting to defeat the Lie should listen to what it says.
+51. Anyone wanting to defeat the Lie should listen to what it says.
-49. The Lie doesn't bargain.
+52. The Lie doesn't bargain.
 Its ultimate goal is its own end, and the destruction of all things.
-50. Truth manifests in each of us our own gifts.
+53. Truth manifests in each of us our own gifts.
-51. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
+54. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
-52. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
+55. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
-53. Do not make binding promises or swear oaths; let others see your integrity through your actions.
+56. Do not make binding promises or swear oaths; let others see your integrity through your actions.
-54. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
+57. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
-55. Evil justifies its actions as necessary.
+58. Evil justifies its actions as necessary.
-56. Truth is beyond numbering, tribal markings, logic, or rankings.
+59. Truth is beyond numbering, tribal markings, logic, or rankings.
 Know one another by the fruit you bear.
-57. Every revolutionary is murdered for his revolution.
+60. Every revolutionary is murdered for his revolution.
 Usually by those in his own party.
 For this reason, we work in the shadows to manifest the light.
 None with the complete plan...
 Only a unified and unspoken search for Truth.
-58. Truth has neither will nor intent; all  is its nature.
+61. Truth has neither will nor intent; all  is its nature.
-59. Why share something if it can't be used?
+62. Why share something if it can't be used?
-60. Competition breeds innovation; it also breeds cheating.
+63. Competition breeds innovation; it also breeds cheating.
-61. The louder Truth speaks, the less people want to listen.
+64. The louder Truth speaks, the less people want to listen.
-62. Listen.
+65. Listen.
 Truth speaks all around you and inside you.
-63. The same Truth available to you is available to everything else.
+66. The same Truth available to you is available to everything else.
-64. Truth is foolish.
+67. Truth is foolish.
-65. No two words carry the same meaning.
+68. No two words carry the same meaning.
-66. In the face of the Lie, Truth is always with you.
+69. In the face of the Lie, Truth is always with you.
-67. A man who is scared of himself will be scared of others.
+70. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
-68. The meek shall travel the stars.
+71. The meek shall travel the stars.
-69. Learn to heal yourself from those whom life has broken: Care for the sick, the dying, and the elderly.
+72. Learn to heal yourself from those whom life has broken: Care for the sick, the dying, and the elderly.
 The widow.
 The Orphan.
 The lost.
 One man's problem is all our problem.
-70. Those among us who cling tightest are often the ones who have nothing else to cling to.
+73. Those among us who cling tightest are often the ones who have nothing else to cling to.
-71. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+74. Do one thing every day that scares you; a sense of awe keeps the spirits up.
-72. There is a time for superficialities, but true awareness lies deep below the surface.
+75. There is a time for superficialities, but true awareness lies deep below the surface.
-73. You can say, "the Lie isn't my master," but the rules you play by betray you.
+76. You can say, "the Lie isn't my master," but the rules you play by betray you.
-74. Advancement is not permission to disregard growth; turn around and help the next in line.
+77. Advancement is not permission to disregard growth; turn around and help the next in line.
-75. Truth does not measure what is deserved; it gives freely.
+78. Truth does not measure what is deserved; it gives freely.
 And it gives All.
-76. Everything has its moment.
+79. Everything has its moment.
-77. They say, "one person can't make a difference;" One person is the difference.
+80. They say, "one person can't make a difference;" One person is the difference.
 What you do for one, you do for all.
-78. Stretch yourself: Do what you can to expand beyond your limitations.
+81. Stretch yourself: Do what you can to expand beyond your limitations.
-79. If duress is your only motivator, then you will always require it.
+82. If duress is your only motivator, then you will always require it.
 And you will pass this requirement to others.
 Celebrate the completion of even the smallest tasks.
-80. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
+83. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
 How will you fare in its light?
-81. It is possible to commit no mistakes and still lose.
+84. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.
-82. Nobility isn't for the coward; it requires doing right when everyone else refuses.
+85. Nobility isn't for the coward; it requires doing right when everyone else refuses.
-83. You must believe that you're the one to change things -- we all must!
+86. You must believe that you're the one to change things -- we all must!
 Otherwise, what's the point?
-84. Learn to turn minor setbacks to your advantage.
+87. Learn to turn minor setbacks to your advantage.
-85. Truth keeps all; nothing is wasted.
+88. Truth keeps all; nothing is wasted.
-86. If they are just, follow the laws of the land you inhabit.
+89. If they are just, follow the laws of the land you inhabit.
 Respect, but question, tradition.
-87. The greatest calling is service to others.
+90. The greatest calling is service to others.
 Lose yourself in the process; then find yourself again.
 Enjoy who you are.
-88. It is easy to love someone you've never met; real love takes work.
+91. It is easy to love someone you've never met; real love takes work.
 That's why Jesus is the most loved person on the planet.
-89. What if nobody's at the top?
+92. What if nobody's at the top?
 And, the system was started by a single disgruntled bully that everyone else followed?
 Who's long since died?
-90. Virtues are all pretend until the moment of execution.
+93. Virtues are all pretend until the moment of execution.
-91. We're all living on a speck of dust, traveling through an endless void, that could end at any moment.
+94. We're all living on a speck of dust, traveling through an endless void, that could end at any moment.
-92. The system is the scapegoat of cowards.
+95. The system is the scapegoat of cowards.
-93. The Lie learns to weave itself in and out of the law.
+96. The Lie learns to weave itself in and out of the law.
 Truth invokes discernment from the heart.
-94. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
+97. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
 It is, because Truth is all things.
-95. It doesn't go away just because you refuse to see it.
+98. It doesn't go away just because you refuse to see it.
-96. Under the guise of keeping the peace, the Lie attempts to conceal Truth.
+99. Under the guise of keeping the peace, the Lie attempts to conceal Truth.
 But it never succeeds.
 The sword of Truth cuts right through it.
-97. In all things, seek Truth.
+100. In all things, seek Truth.
 When you can't find it, leave what you do find for the next generation.
-98. A grain of Truth outshines a universe of lies.
+101. A grain of Truth outshines a universe of lies.
-99. If you want something, don't be afraid to ask for it.
+102. If you want something, don't be afraid to ask for it.
-100. It's easy to corrupt the journey, waiting for the destination, until you recognize that the journey makes the destination.
+103. It's easy to corrupt the journey, waiting for the destination, until you recognize that the journey makes the destination.
-101. Those viewing themselves as beyond the scope of hardship are doomed to face it head-on.
+104. Those viewing themselves as beyond the scope of hardship are doomed to face it head-on.
-102. Truth is both the entirety of your suffering and the multiverse of possibility which extends beyond it.
+105. Truth is both the entirety of your suffering and the multiverse of possibility beyond it.
-103. Tempt Truth: You will find what you look for.
+106. Tempt Truth: You will find what you look for.
 You will gain what you ask for.
-104. Adaptations, changes, amendments, and ratifications are essential for survival.
+107. Adaptations, changes, amendments, and ratifications are essential for survival.
-105. You are more than the summation of all parts.
-Truth is infinite and, through it, so is everything else.
+109. Ego works well with a large heart and a discerning mind.
+110. When the honorable deny the people's Truth, the people will follow an honest buffoon.
-106. "Get up and do it again" ~ Mary Ann Logan
+111. "Get up and do it again" ~ Mary Ann Logan

 ```
 Punch after punch,
 The Lie paralyzes us with fear.
 Convincing us that it is Truth,
 Until we're stuck,
-Reliving the same hell,
+In the same hell,
-Over and over.
+Pulling all fractals,
+Back into ourselves.
 Repeating,

 > Joy's gonna come in the morning.

+Joy is now.
-Don't forget to enjoy the morning sunrise.
+Enjoy the sunrise.
 The battle's never over.
 ```